Industrial And Logistics

 What ownership should keep in view.

-PEMB vendor coordination for framing, roof, wall, trim, and accessory packages.
+PEMB vendor coordination for framing, roof, wall, trim, and accessory packages — with constructability review before fabrication to catch Georgetown site conflicts in the drawing rather than at erection.

 Service detail